Kissing Point ferry wharf

 Kissing Point ferry wharf is located on the northern side of the Parramatta River serving the Sydney suburb of Putney.
 It is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.

-The single wharf is served by RiverCat, River and Parramatta River class ferries.
+History

-In December 2020 Kissing Point Wharf was rebuilt to increase wharf safety.
+Kissing Point wharf opened on 2 January 2000.

+It closed on 3 August 2020 for rebuilding with a floating pontoon to comply with the Disability Discrimination Act.
+It reopened on 16 December 2020.